Barometre-de-la-Science-Ouverte/bso3-techdoc/methodology/bso3.md

 - Understandability and interpretability:

-- Consistency: an automated text mining solution can be re-applied to a full corpus regularly, including back files, and produce consistent indicators over any periods.
+- Consistency: an automated text mining solution can be re-applied to a full corpus regularly, including back files, and produces consistent indicators over any periods.
 The process is independent from manual referencing of research data and software that could happen to already published articles, from publishers and from types of publications.

 - Independence and trustfulness: